OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/vManager.md

 ## Sub Types in Verisium Manager

 * Verisium Manager supports user defined Sub Types for "Section" and "Metrics Port" entity.
-* In OpsHub Integration Manager, these Sub types are supported as separate Entity Types for synchronization, so that user can use it in synchronization for better modelling with other end systems.
+* In <code class="expression">space.vars.SITENAME</code>, these Sub types are supported as separate Entity Types for synchronization, so that user can use it in synchronization for better modelling with other end systems.
 * For example, Let's assume we have defined Sub Type "Functional Verification" for "Section", and "Assertion Verification" for "Metrics Port" in Verisium Manager.
-Hence, in OpsHub Integration Manager integration/mapping configuration, you will be able to create/update integrations/mapping for any of the below entity types:
+Hence, in <code class="expression">space.vars.SITENAME</code> integration/mapping configuration, you will be able to create/update integrations/mapping for any of the below entity types:

 <p align="center">
   <img src="../assets/VMGR_subtype_list.png"/>